aerasmo/roroman/README.md

 # ROROMAN
 ROROMAN is a game developed in unity for a game development subject in school.
-Sprites and Assets are created by members. *THIS GAME IS UNFINISHED ONLY LEVEL 1 and ENDLESS is playable * and is lacking other features
+Sprites and Assets are created by the group members.
 - [Exe file Link](https://www.dropbox.com/sh/vem2440ifyaswnf/AABP_WLWnqq3PbGhIn29MDbVa?dl=0)

 ## Game Concept: